esp-rs/repo-activity-digest/README.md

 # repo-activity-digest

-Automatically generates HTML digests for all configured repositories using [dinghy](https://github.com/nedbat/dinghy).
+Automatically generates HTML digests for all repositories in the `esp-rs` organization (which are **not** private and/or archived) using [dinghy](https://github.com/nedbat/dinghy).
 A workflow runs every day at midnight UTC which generates and deploys the digests.
 Each digest shows the activity for a repository over the last 7 days.

 ## Quickstart